On this page:

 Everyone has a dizzy spell now and then, but the term “dizziness” can mean different things to different people.
 For one person, dizziness might mean a fleeting feeling of faintness, while for another it could be an intense sensation of spinning (vertigo) that lasts a long time.

-Experts believe that more than four out of 10 Americans, sometime in their lives, will experience an episode of dizziness significant enough to send them to a doctor.
+About 15 percent of American adults (33 million) had a balance or dizziness problem in 2008.
 Balance disorders can be caused by certain health conditions, medications, or a problem in the inner ear or the brain.
-A balance disorder can profoundly impact daily activities and cause psychological and emotional hardship.
+A balance disorder can profoundly affect daily activities and cause psychological and emotional hardship.

 What are the symptoms of a balance disorder?